Integrating Domain-Specialized Language Models with AI Measurement Tools for Deterministic Atomic-Resolution Experimentation: Results

 \end{itemize}

 The implementation of this system relies on the SLM's ability to dynamically select and execute appropriate commands in response to real-time user instructions during real-time SPM experiments.
-To enable this functionality, the SLM must be equipped with domain-specific knowledge of SPM, particularly regarding experimental procedures and instrument principles, so that it can correctly associate executable commands with the corresponding experimental contexts.
-In addition, we leverage the strong instruction-following and task-coordination capabilities of LLMs, whose high-degree-of-freedom outputs enable automated operation with strong generalization ability.
-To accommodate non-expert users, our system provides expert-level responses by leveraging domain-specific expertise, enabling real-time information retrieval, generalizable task coordination, and on-the-fly guidance during experiments.
+To enable this functionality, the SLM must be equipped with domain-specialized knowledge of SPM, particularly regarding experimental procedures and instrument principles, so that it can correctly associate executable commands with the corresponding experimental contexts.
+In addition, we leverage the strong instruction-following and task-coordination capabilities of LLMs.
+Their high-degree-of-freedom outputs and good generalization ability can also facilitate automated operation.
+To accommodate non-expert users, our system provides expert-level responses using domain-specialized expertise, enabling real-time information retrieval, generalizable task coordination, and on-the-fly guidance during experiments.